terraforming-mars/terraforming-mars/README.md

 * CERT_PATH: Your TLS certificate path (=> `fullchain.pem` created by certbot)
 * KEY_PATH: Your TLS private key path (=> `privkey.pem` created by certbot)
 * MAX_GAME_DAYS: How many days to keep unfinished games before deleting them
+* WAITING_FOR_TIMEOUT: (default 5000) How many milliseconds to check for game update on multi-player games

 ### Deployment